Can Labour survive its identity crisis? Ask our chief political commentator anything

-Can Labour survive its identity crisis?
-Ask chief political commentator John Rentoul anything
+Can Starmer and Reeves hold the Labour Party together?
+Ask John Rentoul anything

 The Independent’s chief political commentator, John Rentoul, is here to answer your questions as Labour grapples with a welfare reform crisis, mounting pressure on Keir Starmer’s leadership, and growing doubts over Rachel Reeves’s position